 - Master of Public Health

-Only individuals who have spent the equivalent of at least two years or four semesters in laboratory research should apply to the Medical Scientist Training Program.
+Only individuals who have spent the equivalent of at least two years or four semesters in research should apply to the MSTP.
 Applicants must meet the requirements for admission to both the School of Medicine and the doctoral program of their choice.
 The GRE is not accepted.
 Superior scholastic performance and outstanding potential for a career in research are key components of a successful application.
-Applications from international students are welcome.
+Applications from international students who have earned at least 60 semester credit units from accredited colleges in the United States or Canada are welcome.

 Although most individuals enter the program as first-year students, applications will be accepted from students who have already initiated MD or PhD training.
 The deadline for transfer applications is 11:59 p.m. on October 15.
 Please review the MSTP Transfer Policy for additional information.

-Applications are open September 15-November 1 for January start date, and January 1-April 17 for summer or fall start dates.
+Applications are open from September 15 through November 1 for the January start date and from January 1 through April 15 for the summer and fall start dates.
 Applicants must submit the following: